BenjaminDoran/motif-paper/sections/paper-methodology.md

 ### Hartigan's Dip Test of Unimodality

 In more detail, Hartigan's dip-test makes use of a distribution's empirical cumulative distribution function (ECDF).
-As can be seen from the plot below, this function's gradient increases approaching a mode or peak in the histogram, and decreases after.
+As can be seen from the plot below, this function's gradient increases approaching a peak in the histogram, and decreases after.
 In unimodal data, this creates a stretched S shape.

 ![](./imgs/1PeakWithECDF.png)
 ![](./imgs/3PeakWithECDF.png)